nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>views a Client (UC5)</u>.
-2. User requests to edit an issue of the Client's Car
+2. User requests to edit an Issue of the Client's Car
-3. MATER edits the issue of the Client's Car and displays a confirmation message.
+3. MATER edits the Issue of the Client's Car and displays a confirmation message.

     Use case ends.